SasView/sasview/src/sans/models/media/model_functions.rst

 REFERENCE

-See the PolyCore and Fractal documentation.\
+See the CoreShellModel_ and FractalModel_ descriptions.